adblockplus/libadblockplus-android/README.md

 ## Library

 An Android library that provides the core functionality of Adblock Plus.
-You can find it in the 'libadblockplus-android' directory.
+You can find it in the 'adblock-android' directory.

 ### Building